isomerpages/govtech-stp/_work-pass-holder-lane/01a-requirements-and-process.md

     </td>
   </tr>
  <tr>
-    <td style="font-size:16px;"><b>On-Arrival Tests for Newly Arrived Foreign Workers from Construction, Marine and Process sectors</b></td>
+    <td style="font-size:16px;border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;border-bottom:1px solid #D8D8D8; background-color:#EDEDED"><b>On-Arrival Tests for Newly Arrived Foreign Workers from Construction, Marine and Process sectors</b></td>
-    <td style="font-size:16px;">Newly arrived work permit and S Pass holders from the Construction, Marine and Process (CMP) sectors from higher risk countries/regions and subject to 14-day SHN at SHN dedicated facilities, are required to take COVID-19 PCR Test and Serology Test on arrival in Singapore from 18 January 2021.
+    <td style="font-size:16px;border-right:1px solid #D8D8D8;">Newly arrived work permit and S Pass holders from the Construction, Marine and Process (CMP) sectors from higher risk countries/regions and subject to 14-day SHN at SHN dedicated facilities, are required to take COVID-19 PCR Test and Serology Test on arrival in Singapore from 18 January 2021.
 This will be administered within a few days of arrival.
 For more details, please refer to MOM's press release <a href="https://www.mom.gov.sg/newsroom/press-releases/2021/0116-on-arrival-tests-for-newly-arrived-foreign-workers-from-cmp-sectors">here</a>.
     </td>
   </tr>
   <tr>
-    <td style="font-size:16px;"><b>Transport from Checkpoint to Accommodation</b></td>
+    <td style="font-size:16px;border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;border-bottom:1px solid #D8D8D8; background-color:#EDEDED"><b>Transport from Checkpoint to Accommodation</b></td>
-    <td style="font-size:16px;">For travellers on self-isolation/serving Stay Home Notice (SHN) at a place of residence/self-sourced (non-residential) accommodation, they must arrange for transport to commute directly from the immigration checkpoint to the declared self-sourced (non-residential) accommodation, adhering to prevailing health measures.
+    <td style="font-size:16px;border-right:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8;">For travellers on self-isolation/serving Stay Home Notice (SHN) at a place of residence/self-sourced (non-residential) accommodation, they must arrange for transport to commute directly from the immigration checkpoint to the declared self-sourced (non-residential) accommodation, adhering to prevailing health measures.
 The use of public transport is not allowed.<br/><br/>
 For travellers serving SHN at an SHN Dedicated Facility (SDF), dedicated transport will be provided.
     </td>
   </tr>